psu13/mutable-hakyll/posts/measurement.md

 1. The possible values of observables are the eigenvalues of the corresponding operator, and the eigenvectors are the states that achieve those values.
-In addition, for the operators that represent observables, the eigenvectors always form an orthonormal basis of the underlying state space.
+In addition, for the operators that represent observables, we can find eigenvectors that form an orthonormal basis of the underlying state space.

 Now we'll finally talk about measurement.